AndrejLauperBBZBL/m347Todoapp/README.md

 2. A public, cloud based [Github](https://github.com/join)/[Gitlab](https://gitlab.com/users/sign_in#register)/[Bitbucket](https://bitbucket.org/account/signup/) Account - Git Repository service
   + These must be cloud based, and not on your own servers.
   + You must be an admin for the repo
-3. [Codeship](https://app.codeship.com/registrations/new) Account - CI/CD service
-  + You can signup using any of the 3rd party logins or email/password
 4. [Codeship Jet CLI](https://documentation.codeship.com/pro/getting-started/installation/#installing-jet) - CLI tool for testing builds locally
   + This can also be installed with `brew cask install jet`